algorandfoundation/algokit-cli/docs/features/tasks/wallet.md

 Commands:
-add Add an address or account to be stored against a named alias. get Get an address or account stored against a named alias. list List all addresses or accounts stored against a named alias. remove Remove an address or account stored against a named alias. reset Remove all aliases.
+add Add an address or account to be stored against a named alias. get Get an address or account stored against a named alias. list List all addresses and accounts stored against a named alias. remove Remove an address or account stored against a named alias. reset Remove all aliases.
 ```